mehulagg/gitlab/doc/raketasks/backup_restore.md

 information.
 Be sure to read and test the complete restore process at least once before attempting to perform it in a production environment.

-You can restore a backup only to _exactly the same version and type (CE/EE)_ of GitLab that you created it on (for example CE 9.1.0).
+You can restore a backup only to _the exact same version and type (CE/EE)_ of GitLab that you created it on (for example CE 9.1.0).

 If your backup is a different version than the current installation, you'll